syntaxkim/project1-rainyday/README.md

 한국어: [README_KOR.md](https://github.com/syntaxkim/project1/blob/master/README_KOR.md)

 Query for basic information about cities and towns in United States as well as weather information.
-You can leave a comment on every location.
-You are also able to query for location data via website's API access.

 As I only have location data of United States for now, I'm working for getting South Korea's data as well.
 I politely ask for your understanding.

 Only raw SQL is used instead of using ORM-like syntax to understand and get a lot more sense of SQL itself.
-ORM will be used in Project 2.
+ORM will be used in Project 3.

 ## Features